dakrk/sf2cute/README.md

 SF2cute: C++ Library for SoundFont 2
 ====================================

-SF2cute is a C++ library for reading or writing SoundFont 2.
+SF2cute is a C++ library for writing SoundFont 2.

 Downloading
 -----------